graphieros/target-highlight/README.md

   overlayZIndex: 2,
   hidePointerEvents: false,
   scrollToTarget: {
+    // Use the same options as the native scrollIntoView api
     behavior: "smooth",
     block: "center",
     inline: "center",
   },
-};
+  nextCallback: () => {}, // use your callback when clicking on a button with an id of target-highlight-button-previous
+  previousCallback: () => {}, // use your callback when clicking on a button with an id of target-highlight-button-previous
+  stopCallback: () => {}, // use your callback when clicking on a button with an id of target-highlight-button-stop };

 // Target an element using any selector